cecat/CeC-HA-Addons/yamcam3/README.md

 the CSV file **/media/yamcam/yyyy-mm-dd-hh-mm.csv**.
 - **ffmpeg_debug**: Logs all ffmpeg stderr messages, which have no codes nor does ffmpeg differentiate between info and errors - so it's a firehose (coming from all n sources).
+- **summary_interval**: Logs a summary every n minutes.
+No summaries logged if set to 0

 **MQTT configuration variables**